 This advice sounds great.
 I am all for experiencing things in the moment, and practicing that is a big part of yoga and meditation.
 However, in kundalini yoga this advice may be taken too far.

-I think that in kundalini yoga, the individual and collective experiences are used to support or validate the teachings.
-Like this: doing the yoga feels great, so all the teachings around it must be true.
+In kundalini yoga, the individual and collective experiences are used to support or validate the teachings, following this logic: doing the yoga feels great, so all the teachings around it must be true.

-I am just now, as I’m writing, realising this so clearly.
-I feel like there has been hammered on ‘trusting your own experience’ and now I wonder if that was really one of the manipulation techniques (that was used to keep people stuck in the cult), if it what one of the well-placed pillars of the whole facade.
+I am just now as I’m writing, realising this so clearly.
+I feel like there has been hammered on ‘trusting your own experience’ and now I wonder if that was really one of the manipulation techniques (that was used to keep people stuck in the cult).
+Was it one of the well-placed pillars of the whole facade?